wjbetech/wordweb/README.md

 ## Why I Built This

 I am generally interested in visualisation, shapes and canvasing in applications.
-I also understand what it's like to have writer's block (with music, or code) and
+I also understand what it's like to have writer's block (with music, or code) and a good friend in marketing validated the idea for a very fast brainstorm/prototyping tool early on and made the decision to build this very easy.
+Since then I have had great feedback from other friends in other fields such as teaching and writing!

 ## Shoutout: Datamuse API